strukturart/flop/README.md

 ![badge-downloads](https://img.shields.io/github/downloads/strukturart/watermelon/total)

 Is a <a href="https://en.wikipedia.org/wiki/WebRTC">WebRTC</a> chat-client, for the KaiOs.
-Currently you can exchange text messages and pictures with each other.
-You can create new rooms and join rooms.
+Currently you can exchange text messages, pictures and your location with each other.
+You can create new chats and join chats.

 ### Features

-- create room
+- create chat
-- join room
+- join chat
-- room favorits
 - share location
 - share image
+- invite users

 ![image-1](/images/image-1.png)
 ![image-2](/images/image-2.png)
 ![image-2](/images/image-3.png)

+## yes, but

+In order to establish a connection between 2 peers, you have to know the id of the peers.
+To do this, I use the API: mozActivity / webActivity, which enables the exchange via a URL (sharing by SMS or EMAIL).
+In KaiOS there is also the option of deep linking, which I don't use because KaiOS 3 is not very widespread.

 ## How to install

 - bHaCkerStore
-- KaiOs Store(coming soon)
+- KaiOS Store(coming soon)
 - Sideloading <a href="https://www.martinkaptein.com/blog/sideloading-and-deploying-apps-to-kai-os/">step-by-step article</a> by martinkaptein

 ### known problems